5 Steps to Surrogacy Success

 - Setting up meetings with potential carriers

-- Guiding the couple through the surrogacy process, from matching with a surrogate to delivery
+- Guiding you through the surrogacy process, from matching with a surrogate to delivery

-Once the surrogate and intended parents decide to work together, both parties will need to have medical and psychological screening done:
+Once you and your surrogate decide to work together, your gestational carrier will need to have medical and psychological screening done:

-- Psychological evaluations to anticipate problems that may arise and to identify any psychological reason the gestational carrier should not proceed with surrogacy
+- Psychological evaluations are done to anticipate problems that may arise and to identify any psychological reason the gestational carrier should not proceed with surrogacy.

-- Medical examinations to screen for infectious diseases and sexually transmitted diseases in any of the parties
+- Medical examinations are done to screen for infectious diseases and sexually transmitted diseases.

 Once medical and psychological screening is completed, both parties will need to be represented by an attorney specializing in third-party reproduction to represent them in the contract phase.
 Agreements should be drafted based on state laws and validated through the judicial system so everything is conducted in a legal manner.